 The Cannabis-indica-patient has perhaps experienced his childhood from his parents’ different points of view.
 But when he questioned further, he was never given an honest answer.
 Parents who never argue in front of their children rob them of the experience of reconciliation.
 This is the one result, but the more essential is that this child has learned to strictly separate his personal perceptions and judgments of a situation from the superficial pattern that is the only thing permitted.

 That which is told him matter-of-factly disagrees with that which he feels.
 From this, there arises the compulsion to suppress his feelings.
 “Everyone else is right.
 The logic is right.
 My own feelings are not worth anything.”
 Unfortunately, the quality of our life and joy has much to do with feelings.
 A matter-of-fact life is not a genuine one.

 Conium maculatum is known for treating the induration of the glands, breast cancer, and vertigo.

 The symptoms of this remedy describe a person who has a deep longing for intimacy but has either not found it or has renounced it for ideological reasons.
 The vertigo is an indication that this person is deceiving himself.
 The breast tumor is an expression of surrendering to caring for others without demanding something for oneself.
 The weakness, which is worse with the slightest effort, shows the extent of the resignation in which this person finds himself.

 “The connection to one’s own basic needs is lost.”

 Psychological Meaning of Conium maculatum

 With this irritation of the emotional realm, there can hardly be a natural reaction.
-The flow of energy and the therewith of life itself is blocked.
+The flow of energy and the, in addition to that of life itself, is blocked.
 One’s dreams are never fulfilled because they tend to be rational rather than emotional.